BinBashBanana/badrecovery/readme.md

 First, enter recovery mode.
 See [this article](https://support.google.com/chromebook/answer/1080595#enter) for detailed instructions.

+> [!IMPORTANT]
-Note: if using the unverified payload, you must also enter developer mode, and then enter recovery mode again.
+> On the unverified payload, you must also enter developer mode, and then enter recovery mode again for BadRecovery to work.
-On Cr50 devices, you must NOT be in developer mode for unenrollment to work.
+> **On Cr50 devices (most devices manufactured in 2018 or later), you must NOT be in developer mode for unenrollment to work.
+Ensure you are in verified mode recovery.**
+> In any other case, you can use either verified or developer mode recovery.

 Plug in the prepared USB drive or SD card.
 On the unverified payload, BadRecovery will start in only a few seconds if you've done everything correctly.

 On any other payload, the system will recover first.
 This may take a while depending on the speed of your drive.
 On postinst and postinst_sym payloads, BadRecovery will start partway through the recovery process.

+> [!NOTE]
-Note: if on postinst_sym and BadRecovery does not start, the path to the internal drive is incorrect.
+> If using postinst_sym and BadRecovery does not start, the path to the internal drive is incorrect.

 On basic or persist payloads, reboot into verified mode after recovery completes.
 Optionally, you can look at VT3 and reboot early to skip postinst and save some time.

 On the persist payload, BadRecovery will start within a few seconds of ChromeOS booting.
 On basic, you must proceed through setup and the device will unenroll using [cryptosmite](https://github.com/FWSmasher/CryptoSmite).

+When BadRecovery finishes, you will usually be able to skip the 5 minute developer mode delay by immediately switching back into recovery mode to get to developer mode.
+(This is not required.)

 ## Modes of operation